buehler/dotnet-operator-sdk/docs/finalizers.md

 *   Performing ordered cleanup of dependent Kubernetes resources.
 *   Ensuring graceful shutdown procedures are followed.

-The `DeletedAsync` method on the controller is called *after* finalizers have run and the object is truly being removed, making it unsuitable for pre-deletion cleanup.
+Remember that the `DeletedAsync` method on the controller is called *after* finalizers have run and the object is truly being removed from the API server.
+Therefore, `FinalizeAsync` is the correct place for pre-deletion cleanup logic that needs to interact with the resource or dependent resources before they disappear.

 ## KubeOps Finalizer Management